help-me-mom/ng-mocks/README.md

 TestBed.configureTestingModule(testModuleMeta);
 ```

+Profit, but what about lazy loaded modules?

 If we have a lazy module, then it alone might be not sufficient, and
 we need to add its parent module, for example `AppModule`.
-In such a case, simply pass an array the modules as the second
+In such a case, simply pass an array of modules as the second
 argument.

 ```typescript